Skip Navigation

 • Using the suggested protocol, obtain information about the individual including any mobility; healthcare or behavioral management needs; their communication style and abilities (hearing, vision, speech); and the need for assistance with daily tasks such as eating or using the bathroom.

-• If needed, inquire about the participant's developmental reading level and listening ability in order to prepare program material that is accessible and appropriate.
+• If needed, inquire about the participant's developmental reading level and listening ability to prepare program material that is accessible and appropriate.

 • Involve youth and parents/guardians or the adult and their caregiver as much as possible in setting goals and modifying the program to meet the individual's needs.

 • Obtain suggestions from the parent/guardians or caregiver about strategies to best engage the youth or adult participant.
 Be aware that sometimes problematic or inappropriate behavior is often the default behavior for individuals with developmental disabilities.
 Discuss with the child's parents or the adult's caregiver the probability of inappropriate behavior and how to best defuse or address these behaviors.
 Youth participants may have a Behavior Intervention Plan or Individualized Education Plan at school.
-Community-based educators do not have access to these plans; however, parents/guardians may elect to share such plans with you in order to better meet the participant's needs (Johnson et al. 2016).
+Community-based educators do not have access to these plans; however, parents/guardians may elect to share such plans to better meet the participant's needs.

 • Identify special dietary needs and chewing or swallowing problems.
 If a special diet is necessary, the parent or caregiver should provide food.
 When food or cooking is involved, be sure to gather information about any food allergies or intolerances; sensory issues such as food texture or temperature; oral-motor skills; or significant mealtime behaviors.
 Be especially vigilant regarding hygiene and safety when cooking.